tensorlayer/TensorLayer/docs/user/tutorial.rst

 Loss and update expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Continuing, we create a loss expression to be minimized in training:
+We create a loss expression to be minimized in training:

 .. code-block:: python